RuTaos/alpine_webdev/readme.md

 # What's it?
 This is a virtual machine with NGINX and PHP-FPM 7.
-It based on Alpine Linux and works via Vagrant.
+It is based on Alpine Linux and works via Vagrant.

 # What's inside?
 * NGINX